Key takeaways

 Segmenting — thresholds that ship well

 With the per-window dBFS timeline in hand, segment into keep/drop regions.
 Four parameters matter; the defaults below survive most consumer recording conditions.
+Figure 2 shows where each preset lands on the meter.

 - Silence threshold: -40 dBFS.
-Lower (< -45) to keep more breath; higher (> -35) for aggressive trimming.
+Lower (below -45) to keep more breath; higher (above -35) for aggressive trimming.

 - Padding around cuts: 80 ms before and after a cut to preserve the attack of the next word.